MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 ---
-title: Use Copilot in time entry (preview)
+title: Use Copilot in time entry
 description: This article explains how team members can use Copilot in time entry to complete their time entry each week.
 author: mohitmenon
 ms.date: 04/24/2024